babakfp/angle-berry-client/README.md

 4. Update the value for `PUBLIC_POCKETBASE_URL` in the [`.env`](./.env) file with the copied domain address.
 5. Run `pnpm i` and `pnpm dev`.
 6. Done 🎉.

+### Commands

+-   `dev`: Run SvelteKit project.
+-   `build`: Build SvelteKit project.
+-   `preview`: Preview the build of SvelteKit project.
+-   `prepare`: Nothing important (you don't need to run this).
+-   `check`: Check for issues in the code.
+-   `check:watch`: Check for issues in the code.
+-   `lint`: Check for issues in the code.
+-   `format`: Format and make the code look good.
+-   `typegen`: Generate PocketBase schema types.

 ## Todo